vladi03/file-api/README.md

-# file-api
+# file-api-mongodb
-Store files in MongoDb accessed through an express middleware
+Store files in MongoDb accessed through an express middleware.